MODEL PORTFOLIO

 CreditSight View Comment

 Security Bank has historically been a wholesale focused bank.
 Rapid retail expansion leading up to the pandemic led to a large asset quality fallout.
-It has since resumed aggressive growth in higher yielding but riskier retail and MSME segments to counter NIM pressure.
-This along with a now declining rate environment will continue to support the NIM.
-Asset quality however is showing strains from the brisk growth in riskier segments as we had anticipated.
-We remain cautious about the asset quality implications given the relatively thin reserve cover and capital buffer (~12% pro-forma for the acquisition of a 25% stake in Home Credit Finance Philippines from MUFG).
-We have an Underperform recommendation.
+It was conservative for a few years, but resumed aggressive growth in higher yielding but riskier retail and MSME segments to counter NIM pressure.
+This along with improving funding costs from a declining rate environment has supported margins.
+Asset quality however is showing stress from the brisk growth in riskier segments as we had anticipated, leading it to start exercising prudence in retail loan growth starting 2H25.
+We remain cautious about asset quality strains given the relatively thin capital buffer (12.3% CET1 ratio).

 Recommendation Changed: May 21, 2024